lay-it-out/OOPSLA23-Artifact/README.md

 python run_tests.py --all
 ```

-Additionally, you may use the option `--timeout SECONDS` to customize how long (in seconds) we shall wait before killing the tool process (for each grammar???) and recording the result as `TIMEOUT`.
+Additionally, you may use the option `--timeout SECONDS` to customize how long (in seconds) we shall wait before killing the tool process (for each grammar) and recording the result as `TIMEOUT`.
 The default value is 3600 (1 hour)

-When the script completes, metrics will be collected and saved to file `./result.json`.
+When the script completes, metrics will be collected and saved to file `./result.csv`.

 ### 2.3 Checking the Results (3 min)